 We have developed an experienced team of non-teaching Pastoral and Progress Co-ordinators to support students and liaise with parents, carers and families and staff so that students can focus on their learning.
 Each tutor also plays a significant role in providing appropriate pastoral care and is the first port of call for any pastoral issues.

-For students who need it, we work with school attendance staff from the local authority, we employ a school counsellor, and we are one of many local schools who work with The Bridge (a faith-based organisation that works to support young people).
+For students who need it, we work with school attendance staff from the local authority.
+We are one of many local schools who work with The Bridge (a faith-based organisation that works to support young people).
 Alongside our experienced care team we have also invested in a dedicated Pastoral Suite where we can ensure that the needs of individual students are met.
 The pastoral care of all our students is at the heart of the Avon Valley experience.

 Specialist Support for Service Families